This post may contain affiliate links. Please read my disclosure policy.

-This Gluten Free Blueberry Pie is the perfect dessert to serve or bring along to your 4th of July celebrations, or to have all summer long!
+This Gluten Free Blueberry Pie is the perfect dessert to serve at a backyard summer party or potluck!
 It’s juicy and sweetened just right (using unrefined sweeteners) and will be a hit with everyone!
 It’s gluten-free, with dairy-free options and can be made with either fresh or frozen blueberries.
 Let’s get baking!

 Gluten Free Blueberry Pie Recipe